ozsvar66/ps-booking/README.md

 The plugin provides a simply booking system for small hotel establishments.
 The plugin provides a Form that can easily be inserted by shortcode on any page.
 Provides a list view of completed forms.
 After a visitor filling out the form, the plugin will send a letter to him instantly.
 Accommodation units, Form and email can be easily parameterized on the administration interface provided.

+This codebase is licensed under the [MIT open source license](http://opensource.org/licenses/MIT).
+See the ``LICENSE`` file for the complete license.

 ## Installation

 1. Download the plugin and extract the files